nursingengineeringlab/hcm-docs/OVERVIEW.md

 ## Cloud of Microservices

-The server side of the
+The server side of the HMS uses a collection of microservices to